deedy5/ddgs/README.md

 ## Disclaimer

-This library is not affiliated with DuckDuckGo and is for educational purposes only.
-It is not intended for commercial use or any purpose that violates DuckDuckGo's Terms of Service.
-By using this library, you acknowledge that you will not use it in a way that infringes on DuckDuckGo's terms.
-The official DuckDuckGo website can be found at https://duckduckgo.com.
+This library is for educational purposes only.